 Best Creative Jobs

-There are only three creative services occupations on our list of Best Jobs, but still, they're significant.
-Architects mold the world we live in, art directors fill it with color, and public relations specialists keep us in the loop about all the changes happening.
-According to the Bureau of Labor Statistics (BLS), there will be more than 90,000 new architects, PR specialists, and art directors needed this decade to better bring our world into focus.
-Clearly, thinking with the right side of your brain could pay off in the long run.
-Read more on how we rank the jobs, and check out our list of the Best Creative Jobs for this year.
+Our list of Best Creative Jobs might be short, but its occupations are no less significant.
+Architects design the world we live in, art directors fill it with color and public relations specialists spread news of the changes around us.
+According to the Labor Department, there will be more than 45,000 new architects, PR specialists and art directors needed this decade to better bring our society into focus.
+Clearly, thinking with the right side of your brain does pay off in the long run.
+Read more on how we rank the jobs, and check out our creative jobs rankings for 2014.

 A public relations specialist's main goal is to generate positive publicity and enhance the reputation of his or her client.
 Does this job appeal to you?
 Keep in mind that grade-A communications skills are a must, as is some knowledge of sales and marketing.
 The Labor Department predicts that our No. 1 creative job will have 27,400 new job openings before 2022.